uriegel/commander/README.md

 ```

 TODO
-* copy: stop progress has to stop time counter and close Dialog
+* copy: stop progress and cancel has to close Dialog

 * copy dir to remote: check if dir is existent